onqtam/headjack/src/what_really_is_headjack.md

 > "Few tech giants of the past have ever been unseated from their dominance via competition alone: Microsoft never lost the desktop, Google never lost search, Twitter has never lost the public square, Amazon will never lose e-commerce, and Apple will never lose mobile devices.
 The only way to get out from under those weary giants is creating a new playing field and absolutely dominating it before they figure out what’s going on." - [source](https://www.thepullrequest.com/p/everything-is-an-ad-network)

-# Technology, media, the Internet & society
+# Media & the Internet

 Evolution is 99.9% memetic at this point & accelerating exponentially.
 If finance is the [market for promises](https://anthonyleezhang.substack.com/p/the-market-for-promises), then media is the battleground of ideas and is just as fundamental.

 > "The medium is the message" - [Marshall McLuhan](https://en.wikipedia.org/wiki/The_medium_is_the_message) proposes that a communication medium itself, not the messages it carries, should be the primary focus of study.

+> "If code scripts machines, media scripts human beings." - [@balajis](https://twitter.com/tferriss/status/1582060370482429953)

 At the root of our greatest challenges are [coordination failures](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/).
-We are like an ant colony suffering from multiple personality disorder - trapped in multipolar traps, segregated into fabricated factions, oblivious to game theory/markets/economics/history, plagued by short-sightedness & nihilism, playing status games, and running exponential processes in a finite world.
+We are like an ant colony suffering from multiple personality disorder - trapped in multipolar traps, segregated into fabricated factions, oblivious to game theory/markets/economics/history & human nature, plagued by short-sightedness & nihilism, playing status games, and running exponential processes in a finite world.
+Furthermore:

-> "If code scripts machines, media scripts human beings." - [@balajis](https://twitter.com/tferriss/status/1582060370482429953)
+> "The internet has massively increased the complexity of our information environment, but hasn’t yet produced the tools to make sense of it.
+Old forms of social sensemaking—institutions, universities, democracy, tradition—all seem to be DDOS’d by the new information environment.
+They can’t keep up!" - [source](https://subconscious.substack.com/p/thinking-together)

+> "We fractally fragment understandings, then algorithmically amplify the confusion to maximize engagement." - [source](https://subconscious.substack.com/p/thinking-together)

 Cooperating flexibly in large numbers has led us to an evolutionary advantage - first through stories and then [markets, clocks](https://www.ribbonfarm.com/2019/02/28/markets-are-eating-the-world/
 ) & [bits](https://a16z.com/2011/08/20/why-software-is-eating-the-world/).
 Mechanisms that make those more efficient benefit the species.
+The current shape of the Internet is just a local maximum due to gradient descent and we can change it.

+> "The Internet is the largest engineering project the earth has ever seen - and we're just getting started" - [Barrett Lyon](https://en.wikipedia.org/wiki/Barrett_Lyon), founder of [OPTE Project](https://www.opte.org/)

 <div style="position: relative;width: 100%;height: 0;padding-bottom: 56.25%;">
 <iframe style="position: absolute;top: 0;left: 0;width: 100%;height: 100%;" src="https://www.youtube-nocookie.com/embed/DdaElt6oP6w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-> "The Internet is the largest engineering project the earth has ever seen - and we're just getting started" - [Barrett Lyon](https://en.wikipedia.org/wiki/Barrett_Lyon), founder of [OPTE Project](https://www.opte.org/)

-Biology is layers of dumb systems that cooperate and mediate between each other.
-Humans are just a collection of cells - including the "central" nervous system - cells that play along and cooperate which leads to the emergence of consciousness and intelligence.
-There’s no fundamental reason for humans to not be able to assemble into a unified global [collective intelligence](https://en.wikipedia.org/wiki/Collective_intelligence) - a [hive mind](https://en.wikipedia.org/wiki/Global_brain).
+Civilization was born in the fog of war and [Satoshi](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) upgraded our capacity for trust & cooperation.

 > "I think just like the internet built information, super highways, I think blockchain is building the cooperation super, super highways." - [Sreeram Kannan](https://twitter.com/sreeramkannan), [source](https://www.listennotes.com/podcasts/zero-knowledge/episode-217-information-pZEIhHAVQwe/)

 Blockchains can play a major role in upgrading our systems of trust, reputation & coordination and it all depends on the arrangement of our technological building blocks.
 The things which unify us the most are: **1)** geography, **2)** language, **3)** ethnicity & culture, **4)** trade & currency, and **5)** <u>**media, narrative & history**</u> - Headjack is focused on unifying & improving the last of those.

-Civilization was born in the fog of war and [Satoshi](https://en.wikipedia.org/wiki/Satoshi_Nakamoto) upgraded our capacity for trust & cooperation.
+> "When a society hits the information scaling threshold, it stalls out.
+It can’t function until it invents new ways of making sense that can cope with the complexity of the information environment." - [source](https://subconscious.substack.com/p/thinking-together)

+> "The complexity of a sensemaking system must match the complexity of the environment." - [source](https://subconscious.substack.com/p/thinking-together)

+# The path to AGI (the G is [Global](https://twitter.com/Sara_Imari/status/1400922067919376384))

+> "Engelbart’s dream was to use computers to connect individuals in a network that would allow them to share and update information in “real time.”" - [Douglas Engelbart](https://www.britannica.com/biography/Douglas-Engelbart), Internet pioneer

+Biology is layers of "dumb" systems that cooperate and mediate between each other.
+Humans are just a collection of cells - including the "central" nervous system - and they play along and cooperate which leads to the emergence of consciousness and intelligence.
+There’s no fundamental reason for humans to not be able to assemble into a unified global [collective intelligence](https://en.wikipedia.org/wiki/Collective_intelligence) - a [hive mind](https://en.wikipedia.org/wiki/Global_brain).

+> "Every follow is a synapse in a global metabrain" - [Danielle Fong](https://twitter.com/DanielleFong/status/1559185769016729606)

 > "Because it consists of billions of bidirectional interactions per day, Twitter can be thought of as a collective, cybernetic super-intelligence" - [@elonmusk](https://twitter.com/elonmusk/status/1588081971221053440)

+The [seminal AI paper](https://arxiv.org/abs/1706.03762) on [transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)) from 2017 is called `"Attention Is All You Need"`.
+The way we engineer the application of our attention globally will determine the course of humanity.

 > "First we build the tools, then they build us." - [Marshall McLuhan](https://www.goodreads.com/quotes/484955-first-we-build-the-tools-then-they-build-us)